Short Bio

 Research Interests

-- Foundation Models for Decision-Making: LLMs and VLMs for reasoning, planning, and adaptive parameter learning
+- Foundation Models for Decision-Making: LLMs and VLMs for reasoning, planning, and adaptive learning

 - Deep Reinforcement Learning: Policy learning, hierarchical control, and sim-to-real transfer